4 Tips To Keep Your Tech Skills Up To Date

 create supplementary projects

-Also, if you've followed Tip #1 and #2, then you're already doing a good job staying on top of the industry news in your field and the broader tech industry so you'll be able to quickly identify topics/skills that are trending that might become more important in your industry.
+Also, if you've followed Tip #1 and #2, then you're already doing a good job staying on top of the industry news in your field and the broader tech industry.
+This means you'll be able to quickly identify and choose topics/skills that are trending that might become more important in your industry, that you can then work on.

 The most obvious example these days is the introduction of various AI tools that are specifically built for all kinds of different industries.